 A: Yes, you can use this shampoo on any hair color.

-Natural ingredients are the best way to go when one is looking to avoid buildup of products on the scalp.
+Natural ingredients are the best way to go when one is looking to avoid the buildup of products on the scalp.
 This shampoo gives your head a deep cleanse while imparting moisture that will leave your hair feeling soft and manageable.
 It also adds some shine to your hair.

 To use this, start by wetting your hair before massaging the shampoo and rinsing it off with adequate water.